-As we discussed in our last post, SEO Considerations for Manufacturers, search engine optimization has a variety of foundational rules for all websites to follow to help ensure their particular pages reach the right audiences when they are searching.
+As we discussed in our previous post for Manufacturers, in thinking about SEO considerations for distributors there are a few foundational rules that websites should follow to help ensure their pages reach the right audiences when they are searching.
 In this installment, we’ll cover some additional considerations above and beyond the normal SEO recommendations specifically for distributors that may be of help to include in a SEO strategy.

 Google Shopping & Schema.org Offers